-The Superior Court was originally composed of seven judges who gathered at the three forums of the Court in Harrisburg, Philadelphia and Pittsburgh to hear every case.
+The Superior Court was originally composed of seven judges who gathered in Harrisburg, Philadelphia, Pittsburgh as well as Scranton and Williamsport.
 The Supreme Court, in 1978, citing the "exceedingly heavy volume of appeals coming to the Superior Court," exercised its constitutional supervisory powers over Pennsylvania courts to order the Superior Court to begin sitting in panels of three judges composed of a Supreme Court justice, a Superior Court judge, and a Common Pleas judge.
 By rule, the Supreme Court provided that each panel would constitute a quorum and speak for the entire Superior Court.